olivierhagolle/Start_maja/Readme.md

 ## What's new in this version (2017/10/02)
 - this version of start_maja works with both S2A and S2B
-- we have found errors, especially regarding water vapour, in the parameters we used provide in the "GIPP_nominal" folder.
+- we have found errors, especially regarding water vapour, in the parameters we provided in the "GIPP_nominal" folder.
 These parameters have been removed and we strongly advise you to do the same.
 - we have updated the parameters and provided them for both S2A and S2B in the folder GIPP_S2AS2B